Disease Guide ·Sebaceous Adenitis ·2026

 The Skin History Problem

-If your dog has any documented skin issues before enrollment — dandruff, dry coat, flaking — insurers may classify SA as pre-existing and deny all claims.
-Even benign notes about coat condition can be used as justification.
-Enroll before any skin concerns are noted in your dog's records.
+Documented skin issues before enrollment - dandruff, dry coat, flaking - may cause insurers to classify SA as pre-existing and deny claims.
+Even benign coat notes can justify denial.
+Enroll before skin concerns noted.

 Red flag · Exclusion